kiritnarain/albiontrades/README.md

 # albiontrades
-Marketplace trading tool for Albion Online MMO
+Marketplace trading tool for Albion Online MMO.
+See https://albiontrades.kiritnarain.com/ for the frontend interface.

 Albion Trades consists of 2 parts:
 1) A public, open source API to retrieve a JSON list of profitable trades between cities (root folder).
 This is built with NodeJS and Express.